top of page

 Embargo policy

-Full text of accepted abstracts will be made available to registrants on the first day of the Congress at 8:00am CEST.
+Full text of accepted abstracts will be made available to registrants on Wednesday 1 October 2025 at 11:00am CEST.
 Researchers and presenters are free to discuss the content of their abstracts throughout this embargo period, but any abstract-related content may not be published until the abstracts are publicly released online.

 Updated data, new graphics, and follow-up information to be presented during oral presentation sessions is embargoed until 8:00am CEST on the day of the presentation.